aforward9600/pokemonpalette/README.md

 - Rest's sleep condition increased to 3 turns since attacking on wakeup is allowed
 - Added new item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more
 - Slightly increased slot odds
+- Slot machine coin counter runs twice as fast
-- A pkmn with Pay Day will play its cry when interacting with a lucky slot machine
+- A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine
+- A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes
+- TM13 & TM14 swapped buyable locations between game corner and indigo plateau
+- New NPC in celadon hotel will reward coins for showing him requested pkmn
+- There are four lucky slot machines instead of one
+- Interaction of slot reel modes tweaked for better gameplay and fixed some developer oversights

 #Bugfixes:
 -----------